Release Notes

 Pullthrough Modifications

-Added safeguards around Pullthrough points to ensure that incoming and outgoing cables match before users select the option
+Added safeguards around Pullthrough points to ensure that incoming and outgoing cables match before users select the option.

 Xplore Splice Sheet Updates